 A prime rib served with au jus made from the meat's dripping is a perfect family meal.
 While it may seem intimidating at first, this recipe is actually quite simple.

 The perfect prime rib is an easy undertaking if you follow a few key steps.
 The most important one is using an accurate digital thermometer.
-This is the only way to ensure the desired doneness, which hopefully is a perfectly pink medium-rare when the flavor and texture are at their best.
+This is the only way to ensure it reaches the desired doneness, which hopefully is a perfectly pink medium-rare when the flavor and texture are at their best.

-- 1 standing beef rib roast (4 to 7 ribs, 9 to 18 lb.)
+- 1 standing beef rib roast (4 to 7 ribs, 9 to 18 pounds)

-- Black pepper as needed (fresh, course-ground)
+- Black pepper to taste (fresh, coarse-ground)

 - 2 tablespoons all-purpose flour